e107inc/e107-easyshop/readme.txt

    - easyshop_menu.php: selects a random image if there are multiple images for the product
    - easyshop_specials_menu.php: selects a random image if there are multiple images for the product
    - easyshop_specials_menu.php: shows line-trough old price and new price; shows end date of discount
+   - e_status.php: new program to show number of PayPal IPN orders in the current year (only with IPN)
    - track_checkout.php: new program to track product changes during shopping and keep track of stock; thanks KVN
    - validate.php: new program to validate PayPal IPN orders; thanks KVN
    - includes\ipn_functions.php: new program to assist with PayPal IPN related functions; thanks KVN